Ossetian language: History and classification

 Ethnolinguistic groups in the Caucasus region.
 Ossetian-speaking regions are shaded gold.

 Ossetian is the spoken and literary language of the Ossetians, an Iranian ethnic group living in the central part of the Caucasus and constituting the basic population of North Ossetia–Alania, which is part of the Russian Federation, and of the de facto country of South Ossetia (recognized by the United Nations as de jure part of the Republic of Georgia).
 The Ossetian language belongs to the Iranian group of the Indo-European family of languages (as hinted by its endonym: ирон).
 Within Iranian, it is placed in the Eastern subgroup and further to a Northeastern sub-subgroup, but these are areal rather than genetic groups.
 The other Eastern Iranian languages, such as Pashto (spoken in Afghanistan and Pakistan) and Yaghnobi (spoken in Tajikistan), show certain commonalities, but also deep-reaching divergences from Ossetian.

 From the 7th–8th centuries BCE, the languages of the Iranian group were distributed across a vast territory spanning present-day Iran (Persia), Central Asia, Eastern Europe, and the Caucasus.
 Ossetian is the sole survivor of the branch of Iranian languages known as Scythian.
 The Scythian group included numerous tribes, known in ancient sources as the Scythians, the Massagetae, the Saka, the Sarmatians, the Alans, and the Roxolani.
-The more easterly Khwarazm and Sogdians were also closely affiliated in linguistic terms.
+The more easterly Khwarazm and Sogdians were also closely affiliated linguistically.

 Ossetian, together with Kurdish, Tat, and Talysh, is one of the main Iranian languages with a sizable community of speakers in the Caucasus.
-As it is descended from Alanic, spoken by the Alan medieval tribes emerging from the earlier Sarmatians, it is believed to be the only surviving descendant of a Sarmatian language.
+As it is descended from Alanic, spoken by the medieval Alans, who emerged from the earlier Sarmatians, it is believed to be the only surviving descendant of a Sarmatian language.
 The closest genetically related language may be the Yaghnobi language of Tajikistan, the only other living Northeastern Iranian language.
 Ossetian has a plural formed by the suffix -ta, a feature it shares with Yaghnobi, Sarmatian and the now-extinct Sogdian; this is taken as evidence of a formerly wide-ranging Iranian-language dialect continuum on the Central Asian steppe.
 The names of ancient Iranian tribes (as transmitted through Ancient Greek) in fact reflect this pluralization, e.g. Saromatae (Σαρομάται) and Masagetae (Μασαγέται).